moorl/MoorlDocs/docs-source/MoorlFormsCustomProducts/index.en.md

 ---

 With this add-on for [Form Builder 2](../MoorlForms/index.md) you can make products individually configurable and influence the price!
+Input fields can be database fields!

 ##Note for all customers who already own the Form Builder